Hibbert133/Twavefussion/README.md

 > CUDA_VISIBLE_DEVICES = {gpu_id} python main.py  --config test.yml  --doc ./{dataset}  --sequence

+For example: CUDA_VISIBLE_DEVICES = 0 python main.py  --config test.yml  --doc ./PSM  --sequence

 Then you will train the whole model and will get the reconstructed data and detected score.

 ## How to run with your own data

 - By default, datasets are placed under the "data" folder.
-If you need to change the dataset, you can modify the dataset path  in the main file.Then you should change the corresponding parameters of TIMEEMB.py and diffusion.py
+If you need to change the dataset, you can modify the dataset path  in the main file.Then you should change the corresponding parameters of TIMEEMB2.py and diffusion.py

 > python main.py  --'dataset'  your dataset